Mieso

 Mieso (Mi'eesso) is a town in eastern Ethiopia.
-Located in the WEST OROMIA of the OROMIA Region, it has a latitude and longitude of with an elevation of 1394 meters above sea level.
+Located in the West Hararghe Zone of the Oromia Region, it has a latitude and longitude of with an elevation of 1394 meters above sea level.

 Overview

 A road was constructed connecting the town with the railroad station at Chiro in the 1930s.
 By the 1930s, Mieso was the most important railway stations of the Franco-Ethiopian Railway between Dire Dawa and Awash.
 It is now a station stop on the new Addis Ababa–Djibouti Railway.
 Mobile telephone service was introduced to Mieso May 2009.

 Based on figures from the Central Statistical Agency in 2005, this town has an estimated total population of 10,328 of whom 5,342 were males and 4,986 were females.
 The 1994 national census reported this town had a total population of 5,769 of whom 2,897 were males and 2,872 were females.
 It is the administrative center and one of five towns in Mieso woreda.